HilaManor/CycleTransformer/README.md

 ```
 ├── code - the code for training the CycleTransformer model
 ├── config - configurations for the CycleTransformer model
-├── images - images used in this repository
 ├── short_paper - short paper in ACL format describing the CycleTransformer model
 ```